-- Step 1 In the Navigation pane, click Equipment. - Step 2 Expand Equipment > Fabric Interconnects > Fabric\Interconnect\Name. - Step 3 In the Work pane, click the General tab. - Step 4 In the Actions area of the General tab, click Configure Unified Ports. - Step 5 Review the confirmation message and click one of the following: - Yes-To continue with configuring the port mode. - No-To exit without configuring the port mode, and, wait for an appropriate maintenance window. - Step 6 In the Configure Unified Ports dialog box, use your mouse to drag the slider along the bar, from the left to the right, until the displays shows the port-mode configuration that you want for the module.
+- Step 1 In the Navigation pane, click Equipment. - Step 2 Expand Equipment > Fabric Interconnects > Fabric_Interconnect_Name. - Step 3 In the Work pane, click the General tab. - Step 4 In the Actions area of the General tab, click Configure Unified Ports. - Step 5 Review the confirmation message and click one of the following: - Yes-To continue with configuring the port mode. - No-To exit without configuring the port mode, and, wait for an appropriate maintenance window. - Step 6 In the Configure Unified Ports dialog box, use your mouse to drag the slider along the bar, from left to right, until the display shows the port-mode configuration that you want for the module.